Oil, gas, nuclear and coal are misunderstood and undervalued

 Natural Gas: The Bridge We Pretend Doesn’t Exist

 Electricity demand changes by season and time of day, creating gaps that intermittent sources can’t fill.
 Gas covers these peaks and prevents system failures.
+The growth of AI infrastructure and electrification widens this gap.

 Gas is also a key industrial input.
 It underpins nitrogen-based fertilizers and petrochemicals, essential for large-scale food production, preservation, and supply chains.